justinemter/pseudo-channel/multi-channel-scripts/README.md

 4) If using the `multi-channel-api.php` file to interact with the bash scripts, try navigating your browser to:

 `http://192.168.1.112:8080/multi-channel-api.php/?command=KEY_CHANNELUP`

-*Open the multi-channel-api.php file to see the various commands.
+*-Open the multi-channel-api.php file to see the various commands.
 Edit as you see fit.*

 5) Use cURL to trigger bash scripts (from any device running cURL):